-In December 2013, I was appointed as the new chairperson for the Cancer Control Advisory Committee.
-I look forward to working with the committee and preparing advice on cancer control issues to present to the Minister of Health and Community Services.
+In December 2013, I was appointed as the chairperson for the Cancer Control Advisory Committee.
+I look forward to continue working with the committee and preparing advice on cancer control issues to present to the Minister of Health and Community Services.

-In accordance with the Transparency and Accountability Act, I am pleased to present the 2014-17 Activity Plan for the Provincial Cancer Control Advisory Committee, a Category 3 entity under the Transparency and Accountability Act.
+In accordance with the Transparency and Accountability Act, I am pleased to present the 2017-20 Activity Plan for the Provincial Cancer Control Advisory Committee, a Category 3 entity under the Transparency and Accountability Act.
 In this capacity, the Advisory Committee is required to prepare three-year activity plans and annual performance reports.
 This process better enables the Advisory Committee to enhance recognition of issues related to cancer control and achieve its accountability requirements to the public.

 In the development of this Activity Plan, consideration was given to the Provincial Government's strategic directions, as well as the mandate and activities of the Advisory Committee.
-In particular, the Advisory Committee's work relates to the focus area of Cancer Care.
 This Activity Plan builds on the past achievements of the Advisory Committee in providing advice on the implementation and monitoring of Gaining Ground: A Provincial Cancer Control Policy Framework for Newfoundland and Labrador, and in identifying emerging and priority cancer control issues for government to consider.